Wuhan virus: Number of cases soars past 400 in China, death toll rises to 9

 The coronavirus is transmitted via the respiratory tract and there "is the possibility of viral mutation and further spread of the disease", said Li.

-He added that live animals were not allowed to enter Wuhan, the central Chinese city where the outbreak originated.
+He added that live animals were not allowed to enter Wuhan, the central Chinese city in Hubei where the outbreak originated.

+READ: Wuhan pneumonia outbreak: A timeline of how the new coronavirus spread

 READ: Wuhan virus: Singapore to isolate all travellers from China with pneumonia